causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 protected open func dump(indent: UInt16): String
 ```

-Function: Converts the current syntax tree node into a tree-structured format for printing.
+Purpose: Converts the current syntax tree node into a tree-structured format and prints it.

 Parameters: